lxxxl123/mjt-maven/note/FW.md

   - (p.) contact lens: a hidden glass in your eye that help you see better
   - (vt.) touch
   - (vt.) communicate
+- contactless
+  - (adj.) without touching or using a physical contact

 ## content